Ferrari 275 GTB ~ 1964-68

 The second batch of 10 special 275 GTS/4 NART Spiders (North American Racing Team) were ordered from 1967 to 1968 by the American importer Luigi Chinetti, who managed to convince Enzo Ferrari to produce 10 Spiders (Convertibles) for the North American market.
 Not to be confused with the “normal” 275 GTS convertible, which had a completely different body style, all 275 GTS/4 NART Spiders were a chopped version of the Coupe adorning a soft-top, a flat rear trunk-lid, and are very sought-after today.

 Production of the 275 GTB/4 ended in 1968 after 795 Berlinettas of all specifications were made.
-This left a beautiful finale to a glorious era of raw technicality and powerful elegance on wheels, and also helped making what Ferrari is today.
+This ended a beautiful and glorious era of raw technicality and powerful elegance on wheels, which also helped Ferrari's image.

 |Model/Year||Ferrari 275 GTB Short Nose / 1964-65||Ferrari 275 GTB/4 Long Nose - 1965-68|